-What are some of the symptoms caused by milk allergy?
+What are some of the symptoms caused by an allergy to milk?

 Can any of these symptoms be dangerous?

-The most serious reaction to milk allergy is called anaphylaxis (an-uh-fa-lak-sis).
+The most serious allergic reaction to milk is called anaphylaxis (“an-uh-fa-lak-sis”).
 Anaphylaxis happens suddenly and involves dangerous changes to your breathing, heart rate, and other body functions.
-Anaphylaxis also occurse when several different symptoms occur together, such as getting a rash and wheezing, or stomach pain and swelling of the throat.
+Anaphylaxis also occurs when several different symptoms occur together, such as getting a rash and wheezing, or stomach pain and swelling of the throat.
 Anaphylaxis usually happens within seconds to minutes of exposure to an allergen, such as milk, and is life-threatening without emergency medical treatment.

 Is milk allergy the same as lactose intolerance?

 No, milk allergy is different from lactose intolerance.
-Milk allergy is an allergic reaction to milk proteins, and lactose intolerance is the inability to digest the lactose sugar found in milk.
+Milk allergy is an allergic reaction to milk proteins, and lactose intolerance is the inability to digest the carbohydrate called lactose, which is naturally found in milk.
 The symptoms of lactose intolerance are usually diarrhea, cramping, and gas.
 If you have a milk allergy, do not consume lactose free products as they likely contain the milk protein you are allergic to.

 Who can be allergic to milk?